RLOpenCatalyst/rg-doc/source/AccessingRG.rst

    * - Field
      - Details
-   * - Username
-     - <Username that is used for login>
-   * - E-mail address
+   * - Email ID
-     - <Registered Email ID>
+     - <Enter your registered Email ID>

-Click on "Send Resend link" button.
+Click on "Send Reset link" button.
 If the provided details are valid, the verification link that has been sent to registered email to reset the password.
 On clicking the link in the email, the user is prompted to change password screen.

 .. image:: images/verificationemail.png